 We have never been profitable and have incurred net losses in each year since inception.
-Our accumulated deficit on June 30, 2024 was \$606.8 million and we have experienced cash outflows from operating activities since inception.
+Our accumulated deficit on September 30, 2024 was \$616.9 million and we have experienced cash outflows from operating activities since inception.
 Substantially all of our net losses resulted from costs incurred in connection with our research and development programs, from selling, general and administrative costs associated with our operations, and costs of product revenue.
 We have incurred significant commercialization expenses related to product sales, marketing, manufacturing and distribution of our FDA-cleared products, the T2Dx Instrument, T2Candida Panel, T2Bacteria Panel, and T2Biothreat Panel.
 In addition, we will continue to incur significant costs and expenses as we continue to develop other product candidates, improve existing products and maintain, expand and protect our intellectual property portfolio.
 We may seek to fund our operations through public equity or private equity or debt financings, as well as other sources.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
-Our failure to raise capital or enter into such other arrangements and the T2Candida, T2Bacteria, T2Resistance, and T2Biothreat Panels and future products.
+Our failure to raise capital or enter into such other arrangements if and when needed would have a negative impact on our business, results of operations and financial condition and our ability to develop, commercialize and drive adoption of the T2Dx Instrument and the T2Candida, T2Bacteria, T2Resistance, and T2Biothreat Panels and future products.